 Blueprint Communities is an initiative created by the Federal Home Loan Bank of Pittsburgh (FHLBank) in 2005 that has since helped 58 communities across Delaware, Pennsylvania, and West Virginia build strategies toward a brighter future and access the resources needed to start making it a reality.

-FHLBank is partnering with the West Virginia Community Development Hub (The Hub) to welcome up to six new communities into the initiative.
+FHLBank is partnering with the West Virginia Community Development Hub (The Hub) to welcome six new communities into the initiative.
 Together, FHLBank and The Hub have supported the development of local leadership, collaboration across sectors, and holistic planning in 15 Blueprint Communities in West Virginia since 2007.